 We’ve only made this one task available to him through this link, so he can come in and we can get any of the introductory content we want.
 It’s really easy, really intuitive for him to come in and see what he needs to do.
 We’ve asked him to make some equipment selections for our IT team to get him set up and ready to go before his first day.

-In this next task, we can see that Will – our IT specialist – has now been notified of the new employee equipment selections.
+In this next task, we can see that Will, our IT specialist, has now been notified of the new employee equipment selections.
 He got this task as a notification in his email, Slack, and Process Street, so he’s going to prepare the equipment for the new employee.

-Approvals: Streamline authorization
+Streamline authorization with approvals

 As soon as Will completes that task, our director of HR, Jalen Washington, is notified that he needs to come in, do some reviews, and approve some important tasks.